gvwilson/sdxpy/src/persist/index.md

 Each recursive call advances the input or output stream by precisely as many lines as it needs to.
 As a result,
-this approach should handle nested lists without any extra work.
+this approach should handle empty lists and nested lists without any extra work.

 Our functions handle sets in exactly the same way as lists;
 the only difference is using the keyword `set` instead of the keyword `list`